Your compassion.

 1-2 times a month(ish) I write a blog post that explores various reflections on the practice of yoga, mindfulness, and movement.
 You can read them all here

 I draw inspiration from books, podcasts, conversations, and the random everyday mundane occurrences that provide inspiration.
-Maybe its when I lose the studio keys, or try relish for the first time in a decade, or need to make big life decisions, or navigate life’s uncomfortable moments.
+Maybe its when I lose the studio keys, or try relish for the first time in a decade, or need to make big life decisions, or navigate life’s challenges such as depression, sobriety, and a living in a society that feels cold and cruel.

 I send these reflection posts in my email newsletter straight to you.
-It also includes other ways to share the practice with you including:
+The email newsletter also includes other ways to share the practice with you including:

 • guided audio meditations